ankrutik/notes/aws/solutions_arch_cert/notes.md

 - high performance; millions of requests per second; ultra-low latencies
 - supports 200 targets per Availability Zone
 - You can **terminate TLS connections** on the Network Load Balancer.
 You must  install an SSL certificate on your load balancer.
 The load balancer uses this certificate to terminate the connection and then decrypt requests from clients before sending them to targets.
+- Network Load Balancer has one static IP address per AZ and you can attach an Elastic IP address to it.

 ### Classic LB